-I can tell from the traffic on this website that a LOT of people are looking at upgrading their running/sports/tri watches and then some of those people are still not sure about buying: cadence sensors for their bikes; power meters for their bikes; or maybe even about the suitability of the STRYD footpod for running.
+A lot of athletes right now are looking at upgrading their running/sports/tri watches.
+Some of those athletes are still not sure about buying: cadence sensors for their bikes; power meters for their bikes; or maybe even about the suitability of the STRYD footpod for running.

 In our heart-of-running-hearts we must all know that upgrading from a Fenix 3 to a Fenix 5 Plus or from a Garmin 920XT to a Garmin 935 will make just about zero difference to our race times.

-Sure, ‘the watch’ is an aesthetic thing and when they are so expensive it is nice to have the latest one or perhaps have a better one that looks nice enough to wear for work.
-But I know that really a £700+ Fenix 5S Plus (Sapphire) to navigate around my local park is more about pose value than about avoiding getting lost.
+Sure, ‘the watch’ is an aesthetic thing and when they are so expensive it is nice to have the latest model or perhaps have a better model that looks nice enough to wear for work.
+But I know that using a £700+ Fenix 5S Plus (Sapphire) to navigate around my local park is more about pose value than about avoiding getting lost.

 If you are thinking of spending over £200/$250 on a sports watch and you haven’t got any way of knowing how fast you are turning your legs over when running (cadence, spm) or turning your cranks over when cycling then, for sure, you ARE missing out on relatively easy cheap ‘wins’ with simple AND CHEAP gadgets.
 I’m talking something in the area of ‘notable gains’ rather than ‘marginal gains’ for many people.
 For most people getting your cadences up to over 85 (170) will make you more efficient and less injury-prone.
 If your cadence is already above that point then getting it higher still might help more.

 A properly calibrated footpod will give you a MUCH more accurate instant pace figure.
-In the case of STRYD it will give you the most accurate instant pace (Source: see comments below and my own experience suggests the same).
+In the case of the STRYD Footpod, it will give you the most accurate instant pace AND it will do that by calibrating itself out-of-the-box (Source: see comments below and my own experience suggests the same).

 Exactly the same arguments apply to running with STRYD.
-But STRYD’s running powermeter is cheaper than EVERY cycling power meter….even the ridiculously priced PowerBeat!
-Just like the ASSIOMA pedals you can EASILY transfer STRYD from shoe-to-shoe.
+But STRYD’s running powermeter is cheaper than EVERY single cycling power meter….even the ridiculously priced PowerBeat!
+Just like the ASSIOMA pedals you can EASILY transfer the STRYD Footpod between pairs of running shoes.

 So if you look at the ‘bang for your performance-optimising buck’ then here is the order in which I would buy the gadgets: